-- The law specifically authorizes it.
-For instance, an individual's religious affiliation is made known when verifying contributions above a specified amount on tax returns or describing contributions to tax exempt groups of which he or she is a member. - The individual expressly authorizes it.
-For example, the individual provides information regarding experience as a group leader in a political organization to demonstrate leadership skills when applying for a government position. - The record is pertinent to and within the scope of an authorized law enforcement activity in which political or religious activities may be used as a cover for illegal activities. - 1. \square Not Applicable.
-The system or project does not maintain information describing how individuals exercise their rights guaranteed by the First Amendment. - 2. \Box The system or project does maintain information describing how individuals exercise their rights guaranteed by the First Amendment.
-If you checked this box, please check the box below that explains Fiscal Service's authorization for collecting this information: - a) \Box The individual about whom the information was collected or maintained expressly authorized its collection/maintenance. - b) \Box The information maintained is pertinent to and within the scope of an authorized law enforcement activity.
+• The law specifically authorizes it.
+For instance, an individual's religious affiliation is made known when verifying contributions above a specified amount on tax returns or describing contributions to tax exempt groups of which he or she is a member.

+- The individual expressly authorizes it.
+For example, the individual provides information regarding experience as a group leader in a political organization to demonstrate leadership skills when applying for a government position. - The record is pertinent to and within the scope of an authorized law enforcement activity in which political or religious activities may be used as a cover for illegal activities. - 1. \boxtimes Not Applicable.
+The system or project does not maintain information describing how individuals exercise their rights guaranteed by the First Amendment. - 2.
+The system or project does maintain information describing how individuals exercise their rights guaranteed by the First Amendment.
+If you checked this box, please check the box below that explains Fiscal Service's authorization for collecting this information:

+- b) \Box The information maintained is pertinent to and within the scope of an authorized law enforcement activity.